 Why did my due date change?

 When another borrower clicks the “Request” button in the library catalog for a title you have loaned, a recall due date will generate for that item.
 Once the item is requested, the libraries send you an email to let you know what your new due date is.
 Since some of our loan periods are very long, the new recall due date is most likely sooner than the original due date.
-It all depends on how long you have had the item in your possession.
-See the table below for more details.
+The new due date will be set as 2 weeks from the date the item is requested.

 What if I still need the book?